eazymation/jbds-via-html5/README.md

 ## Progress on integrating with Che for provisioning the cntainers

-I have tried setting the sirius container  as a worspace 'stack' in Che (version 5.11).
+I have tried setting the sirius container  as a worspace 'stack' in Che (version 5.16).
-This stack does not load because sudo commands are used in the workspace sagents, and the container does not have the sudo command (which seems like a good security practice to me), It looks like the way around this to install certtan required packages so that sudo calls are never required.
+This stack does not load because of a few error messages , which I think are to do with permissions, such as

+chmod: changing permissions of '/projects': Operation not permitted

-This appears to be the approach taken in che githib issue 4381 "Workspace agent script should not contain sudo commands" https://github.com/eclipse/che/issues/4381
+It is likely that we can use  workarounds from che githib issue 4381 "Workspace agent script should not contain sudo commands" https://github.com/eclipse/che/issues/4381 to resolve this.